Should I Incorporate?

 For Doctors there are generally three key tax reasons to incorporate - income management, retirement savings and tax deferral.
-A common reason for other professionals to incorporate is to make it easier to self-finance business growth and to reduce liability risk, but given the coverage provided by CMPA, liability risk may not be a strong reason to incorporate as long as your premiums are being paid and there are no risks that would not be covered by CMPA.
+A common reason for other professionals to incorporate is to make it easier to self-finance business growth and to reduce liability risk, but given the coverage provided by CMPA, liability risk may not be a strong reason to incorporate as long as your premiums are being paid , you comply with CMPA rules and there are no risks that would not be covered by CMPA.

 (Prior to 2018, income splitting with children and spouses was another key reason to incorporate, but as a result of tax changes, this option is gone for most professionals).

 Imagine you have a cup with holes at different levels going up the cup.
 Every inch the hole gets bigger.
 Now if you poured a big bottle of water in to one cup, you will lose a lot of the liquid as not only will it overflow but the holes take more out as the glass as it fills up (the lost water of course being taxes).